 Since 1955, the Snowdens have farmed their vineyard high above the Napa Valley.
 In addition to the stunning views of St. Helena, Rutherford and the San Francisco Bay, the estate offers four separate sites producing remarkably complex and individualistic wines.
 Winemaking duties are in the capable hands of Diana Snowden Seysses.
 The winery produces Bordeaux blends from their estate vineyards and a small amount of Sauvignon Blanc from a small parcel they call the Lost Vineyard.

-- 962 vines from a single acre of Cabernet Franc at 800 feet
+962 vines from a single acre of Cabernet Franc at 800 feet.
+Vineyard named for the person who owned and farmed the ranch from 1881 to 1895.

 - Soils: Rhyolite (volcanic sand)

-- Cabernet Franc block named for Melchior Kemper, who purchased the ranch from Levi Philander Davis in 1881 for $2,350 in gold coin
+- Melchior Kemper purchased the ranch from Levi Philander Davis in 1881 for $2,350 in gold coin

 - 100% Cabernet Franc